Edaochi Medical

 May 31, 2026 · 13 min read · Edaochi Medical

-"Catheter" covers a wide range of very different product families: from the Foley urinary catheter to the central venous catheter, including respiratory suction catheters and drainage catheters.
-For a procurement team, clinic or distributor, the challenge isn't clinical — it's catalogue: knowing which type matches each use, what to order it as, and what specification defines each family.
-This is a selection and buying map: it classifies the main catheter types by system (urinary, respiratory, vascular, drainage), explains how they differ, and links to the size-specific guides.
-Written for nursing staff, hospital procurement, pharmacies and medical-supply distributors.
+"Catheter" covers a wide range of very different product families: from the Foley urinary catheter to the central venous catheter, and along the way the respiratory suction catheters and the drainage catheters.
+For a procurement team, a clinic or a distributor the challenge isn't clinical, it's catalogue: knowing which type matches each use, what to order it as, and what spec defines each family.
+Think of this as a map: it sorts the main types by system (urinary, respiratory, vascular, drainage), explains how they differ, and links to the size guide for each.

 Catheter families: a map by body system